DTAG-IT21/AZUL_Computer/README.md

-# AZUL_Nico
+# AZUL Computer
-Application for building app a AZUL Computer
+This is a collection of tools which can assist a player in calculating good moves for the board game AZUL